ibm-cloud-docs/vpc/backup_service_vpc_about.md

 * [Context-based restriction rules](#baas-cbr) are not supported in Montreal (`ca-mon`) MZR.
 * Consistency groups consist of the attached Block Storage volumes of virtual server instances, such as boot and data volumes.
 Instance storage volumes and virtual server instance configuration are not included.
 * The fast restore feature is not supported for multi-volume backups of consistency groups.
-* During the [select availability]{: tag-green} phase of second-generation volumes, the following limitations apply.
+* In the current release of second-generation volumes, the following limitations apply.
    - You can take up to 512 backup snapshots of your `sdp` volume.
    - You can't create consistency group backups that contain `sdp` volumes.
-   - You can't create fast restore clones of your second-generation volume backups.
-   - You can't create cross-regional copies of your second-generation volume backups if the source volume exceeds 10 TB or the source volume is encrypted with a customer-managed key.
+   - You can't create cross-regional copies of your second-generation volume backups if the source volume exceeds 10 TB.

 File share backups:
 * You can take a total of 750 backups per file share.